Staging and grading of bile duct cancer

 • N1 – the cancer has spread to 1 to 3 nearby lymph nodes.

-• N2 – the cancer has spread to four or more nearby lymph nodes.
+• N2 – the cancer has spread to 4 or more nearby lymph nodes.

-• M1 – the cancer has spread to parts of the body that are far away from the bile duct.
-For example, it has spread to the liver, lungs, or peritoneum (the tissue covering organs in the abdomen).
+• M1 – the cancer has spread to parts of the body that are far away from the bile duct, such as the lungs.

 Number staging

-There are five main stages of distal bile duct cancer.
+There are 4 main stages of distal bile duct cancer.

 Stage 1